downingbots/Aloha_Octo_with_WidowX_Arm/README.md

 The Octo model is pretrained for the Aloha robot ( https://www.trossenrobotics.com/aloha.aspx ) The Octo model supports fine-tuning to control your own robot arm.
 The repository for the Octo model is: https://github.com/octo-models/octo

 Unfortunately, my WidowX arm is pretty old and its Arbotix microprocessor had a flakey Serial Port that eventually went kaput.
-The Arbotix microproccessor is no longer supported or available, so I replaced it with the Robotis U2D2 and the equivelent of a U2D2 Power Hub Board.
+The Arbotix microprocessor is no longer supported or available, so I replaced it with the Robotis U2D2 and the equivelent of a U2D2 Power Hub Board.
 I migrated the C++ code on the Arbotix microprocessor to Python for the laptop.
 Now 100% python, the laptop directly controls the robot arm.
 I also added a simple joystick controller and tweaked the rt1_widowx.py script to run with the new python version.

 This python version of the code is now checked in to this repository as a starting point to playing with fine-tuning with the Octo model.